artkostm/cv/index.md

 - Fluent in Scala, Java and Python.
 Have expirience working with js/ts, haskell, purescript, c# and many more.
 - Agile and Scrum methodologies.
 - Advanced API design and implementation.
-- Knowledge of SQL Server, MongoDB, PostgreDB, RabbitMQ, Kafka, Cassandra, Hadoop, and Spark.
+- Knowledge of SQL Server, MongoDB, PostgreDB, Kafka, Cassandra, Hadoop, and Spark.
-- Experienced in Azure cloud services, have some knowledge of GCP, and AWS.
+- Experienced in Azure cloud services.
 - Deep interest in data stack technologies, including data engineering, operations, and artificial intelligence

 ## Expirience